Charleston Sonatina Festival

 Auditions: Saturday November 12, 2022.
 Audition times will be assigned after registration.

-Winners’ Performance: November 21, 2020 Winning students will have a performance of their piece recorded in the Sanctuary of the Second Presbyterian Church of Charleston at the beginning of Academy's Rush Hour Concert Series opening concert.
+Winners’ Performance: November 19, 6pm Winning students will perform their piece at the Sanctuary of the Second Presbyterian Church of Charleston at the beginning of Academy's Rush Hour Concert Series opening concert.

 *Registration fee is $20 per student.